LukeHatton21/CostofCapitalLCOEModel/README.md

 # Cost of Capital LCOE Model

-# The Levelised Cost of Hydrogen (LCOH) model

-The LCOH Ninja is a Python project to simulate the hydrogen output and cost from green hydrogen plants powered by wind and solar, globally.
+The LCOH Ninja is a Python project to simulate the technical potential and levelised cost from wind and solar plants, globally, under the influence of different costs of capital.
 The wind and solar power profiles are taken from [Renewables.ninja](https://www.renewables.ninja/) (wind) and developed using the [PV Lib module](https://pvlib-python.readthedocs.io/en/stable/) (solar)

 ## Requirements